aramirez3/static-site-generator/README.md

-# static-site-generator
+# Static Site Generator

-MD to HTML site generator written in python
+Created a SSG in python.
+Docs are written in md and output to a `/public` directory containing static files.